-Perhaps you aren’t taking your recovery days easy enough.
+Perhaps you aren’t taking your recovery runs easy enough.

-If you weren’t taking enough rest before, you’re sure to find yourself forced into rest when you have a full blown injury.
+If you weren’t taking enough rest before, you’re sure to find yourself forced into rest when you have a common running injury.
 The body is smarter than you think and if you don’t give it rest, it will ensure you rest.

-Each time we exercise, the stress creates microscopic tears in the muscle tissue.
-With proper rest, the muscle has time to repair, however, continuous, repetitive movements, like running only cause more tears that lead to inflammation.
+Training stresses the muscles to create microscopic tears in the muscle tissue.
+With proper rest, the muscle then repairs to build back stronger.
+However, continuous, repetitive movements, like running without the right recovery only cause more tears that lead to inflammation.

 While muscle soreness is completely normal if you’re just starting out, trying a new technique, or lifting weights, feeling sore all the time is a sign of overtraining.